ZolaBrunner/market-analysis-tech-startup/README.md

 - Location: Johannesburg, South Africa

-- Bio: Bokamoso is a young black creative freelancer who is part of the growing number of freelancers who are unemployed in south Africa.
+- Bio: Bokamoso is a young black creative freelancer who is part of the growing number of freelancers who are unemployed in South Africa.
 She is passionate about creativity and technology.
-She skillset is focused in writing, creating social media content and digital marketing strategies but she is navigating the challenges of establishing herself in the unemployment landscape and is motivated by creative expression and the search for new opportunities.
+Her skillset is focused on writing, creating social media content and digital marketing strategies but she is navigating the challenges of establishing herself in the unemployment landscape and is motivated by creative expression and the search for new opportunities.
 She wants to upskill herself but does not know where or how to do so.

 - Pains:
   - Difficulty finding consistent work